Glossary of technical writing terms

 access key

-• With websites, a character key that can be pressed to select a hyperlink or a field in a form.
+With websites, an access key is a character key that a user can press to select a hyperlink or a field in a form.

 accessibility

-How accessible a product is.
-The level to which people with disabilities can use a product.
+Accessibility is a measure of how accessible a product is.
+Accessibility measures the level to which people with disabilities can use a product.
 (A product can be software, services, or buildings.)
-See also Section 508; usability.
+Refer also to Section 508; usability.

 AECMA Simplified English